Why Hire A Buyers Advocate ?

-You have heard it all before...."Under- Quoting", "Misleading information", "Dishonest Dealings", etc
+You have heard it all before...."Under- Quoting", "Misleading information", "Dishonest Dealings"," Deception", etc

 Some claim aggression and conflict are worthwhile and necessary "weapons" in successful private sale negations or during a public Auction..
-They further maintain purchasing property without their assistance as almost a guarantee that you will be "robbed"...especially at Auction.....Auctions full of "dummy bidders", conducted by deceitful Real Estate Agents!
+They further maintain purchasing property without their assistance as almost a guarantee that you will be "robbed"...especially at Auction.....Auctions which may have illegal "dummy bidders", conducted by deceitful Real Estate Agents or cunning Vendors.

-"Dummy Bidding", [now often arranged by Vendors without the selling agents knowledge], still exists but is rarely seen and almost impossible to prove, yet easy for an experienced Buyers Advocate to counter and benefit.
+"Dummy Bidding", [now usually only arranged by Vendors without the selling agents knowledge], still exists but is rarely seen and almost impossible to prove, yet easy for an experienced Buyers Advocate to counter and gain benefit for his client.

 I have little respect for this critical and confrontational approach, as the attitude of most vendors, agents and competent auctioneers, when faced with unfair criticism, is one of distain for the advocate, with an obvious detrimental effect on the buyers likelihood of purchasing the property for an advantageous or competitive price, or indeed at all!

 Is diametrically opposed and relies on a thorough knowledge of my client's requirements, research, experience, market knowledge and professional respect for a competent vendor's agent, without denigration or castigation, while representing the purchaser, my client's best interests to the full!

 So you can, take meaningful precautions to protect your best interests and your hard earned funds.